 Quick answer: best smart humidifiers for indoor plants

-Do this first: Check whether your plants actually need more humidity.
-If your room already sits around 40–50%, a humidifier may help only your thirstier tropicals, not everything.
+Do this first: Check your room humidity before buying.
+If your room is already around 40–50%, a humidifier may only be useful for tropical plants, dry winter air or larger plant groups.

 If you want to improve the whole environment around the humidifier, Balance Humidity for Indoor Plants fits naturally here because humidity works best when it is part of a bigger setup, not a single gadget fix.